GLM-130B: An Open Bilingual Pre-trained Model

 \vvpara{GLM as Backbone.} Most recent 100B-scale LLMs, such as GPT-3, PaLM, OPT, and BLOOM, follow the traditional GPT-style~\citep{radford2019language} architecture of decoder-only autoregressive language modeling.
 In \glm, we instead make an attempt to explore the potential of a bidirectional GLM---General Language Model~\citep{du2022glm}---as its backbone.

 GLM is a transformer-based language model that leverages autoregressive blank infilling as its training objective.
 Briefly, for a text sequence $\boldsymbol{x}=[x_1,\cdots,x_n]$, text spans $\{\boldsymbol{s}_1,\cdots,\boldsymbol{s}_m\}$ are sampled from it, each of which $\boldsymbol{s}_i$ denotes a span of consecutive tokens $[s_{i,1},\cdots,s_{i,l_i}]$ and is replaced (i.e., corrupted) with a single mask token to form $\boldsymbol{x}_{\text{corrupt}}$.
 The model is asked to recover them autoregressively.
 To allow interactions between corrupted spans, their visibility to each other is decided by a randomly sampled permutation on their order.
-The pre-training objective is then defined as